 We reserve the right to dismiss people who violate the rule or spirit of our marketplace

 Because Zaarly is free to join for homeowners and invite-only for service providers, we reserve the right to kick anyone out of the marketplace if they do not uphold their end of the bargain.
 Some examples of things that we’ve cancelled accounts for are below, but, I mean, come on, if you’re reading this you’re not one of those people are you?

 - Poor customer service

 Violations for customers may include:

-Remember, you’re working with people who live in your community.
-Be respectful and courteous, and it’ll be smooth sailing.
-Feel free to contact email@example.com with any questions or concerns.
+Remember, you’re working with people who live and work in your community.
+Be respectful, courteous, and fair, and it’ll be smooth sailing.